Krutarth08/Realtime_Object_Detection/README.md

 # Realtime_Object_Detection
-Real Time Object Detection using YOLOv3 deep learning algorithm without GPU.
-And this also works on recorded videos and pictures.
+Real Time Object Detection using YOLOv3 Deep Learning algorithm for machines without GPU, and this also works on recorded videos and pictures.